I hate giving that attenuated mantis of fuckwittage any ink.

 1. I do not think censorship means what you think it means.
 I do not own all the words.
 I do not have the power to stop you from choosing the words.
 I cannot come to your house with a giant needle and thread and I cannot put you in Word Jail.
 (Was that in The Phantom Tollbooth or something?)
 I’m asking you to choose differently because you are currently choosing to be a dick.

 2. You do mean my kid.
 If not mine, then someone else’s.
 And you are choosing an insult for one person (in Coulter’s case, Obama) that slams an entire group of people who have not offended you, unless you mean their very existence offends you, in which case, again, you are a dick.

 3. It’s a word that gives you an illicit thrill when you say it.
 I know.
 It feels puerile in a fun, naughty way.
 I get it.
-Other people get that selfsame thrill from saying fag or nigger.
+Other people get that selfsame thrill from saying “fag” or the n-word.
 But is it really a “great” word?
 I mean, it’s not a very original word if tons of people say it (as the response to the r-word campaign seems to indicate they do).
 Maybe you can come up with something more creative?

 Here’s a thought: My 11-year-old is currently obsessed with Shakespearean insults.
 (Yeah, we’re nerds.
 Wanna call us a name?
 KNOCK YOURSELF OUT.)
 Feel free to choose your favorite and lob it at any coulter who pisses you off.

 (I’m also fond of “Your virginity breeds mites, much like a cheese.”
 I haven’t shared that one with the 11-year-old, though.)